hkawaji/CREate/README.md

 reference genome.
 Genuine transcription start site (TSS) is further enriched by selecting reads with "G" at their 5'-ends that are not derived from the genome.
-Such "unencoded G" can be identified from their alignments in case that immediate upstream of TSS is not G, and can be estimated from their neighbors otherwise.
+Such "unencoded G" can be identified from their alignments in case that immediate upstream of TSS is not G. In case that its immediate upstream is G, "unencoded G" is estimated from their neighbors, and the frequency of starting sites are adjusted if possible.
+Note that it is not applicable to CAGE data for HeliScope sequencing.
-The frequency of starting sites are adjusted when such unencoded G matched to the upstream of TSSs.
-Its use is recommended in a pre-processing of `CREate.sh`.
+It is tested with [STAR](https://github.com/alexdobin/STAR) alignments of CAGE for Illumina seuqneicng, and its use is highly recommended as a pre-processing of `CREate.sh`.

 Author
 ------